 Steiner and Jouvet collect demographic data on E. coli using high throughput cutting-edge microfluidic technology that permits tracking of thousands of individual bacteria cells throughout their lives.
 Demographic data include division rate, survival, cell elongation rate, and size at cell division for each individual under tightly controlled environmental conditions.
 The data provide unprecedented insights into effects of genetics (species to single gene), the environment (temperature, nutrients), and intrinsic stochastic processes on demographic parameters.

-An additional database, DISKo, was described in Section II.F of the MaxO report 2016.
+An additional database, DISKo, was described in Section II.F of the MaxO (now DEM) report 2016.

 Collectively, these databases offer unrivalled information for biodemographic research.